davispolito/CUDA-Additive-Synthesis/README.md

 As you can see there is little utilization of the gpu and most of the time is spent waiting for process execution with no warps that can execute.
 This is because looping in a gpu kernel is never suggested.
 We would prefer to compute each individual sine wave at time *t* in seperate kernels as well as spread the computation of those samples across various blocks.
 We then sum those blocks individually.
 ![DataComplex](images/sinkernfast.png)

-This may be a more complicated explanation than the average person can understand so I present to you the execution speed data to better explain improvements.
+I also present the execution speed data to better explain improvements.

 The simple kernel has an average execution time of ~1 millisecond
 ![DataSimple](images/sinkernsimpletiming.png)